ratify-project/ratify/docs/verifier.md

 ### Section 5: Plugin Implementation

 The framework MAY provide libraries that can provide skeletons for writing plugins.
 These libraries can scaffold the parameter and configuration parsing and transformation and can define methods that the plugin writers can override for the implementation.
 These libraries also should catch any exceptions retruned from the plugins and return a proper error result to the framework.
-A simple CLI for example ```hora plugin verifier add myverifier``` to create a stub for a plugin using these libraries MAY be provided by the framework.
+A simple CLI for example ```ratify plugin verifier add myverifier``` to create a stub for a plugin using these libraries MAY be provided by the framework.

 ### Appendix : Examples